Jacobs007/Working-Papers-and-Ideas/README.md

 # Working Papers \& Ideas

 A selection of the research I conducted.

+Jacobs